 Programming

-Following this, the CAD file needs to be converted into a file format that is compatible with a Computer Numerical Control (CNC) machine.
+Following this, the CAD file needs to be converted into a file format that is compatible with a Computer Numerical Control CNC machining metal.
 Computer-Aided Manufacturing (CAM) software inspects the CAD file and generates programming codes.
 The codes broadly fall into two categories: Machine code (M-Code) and Geometric code (G-Code).

 Machine Setup